hristoast/ncgd-tes3mp/README.md

 * Attribute modifiers

 Each attribute modifier is fully configurable.
 Look for the `modifiers` key in the config file and edit to suit your needs.
-The defaults 100% mirror the original NCGD.
+Default: what's in mwscript NCGD

 * Skill Attributes